emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 constitute endorsement or recommendation for use.
 NBZ was funded by the Gordon and Betty Moore Foundation through Grant GBMF 2550.03 to the Life Sciences Research Foundation.
 TP was funded by an NSERC Discovery Grant, and a Start-Up grant from the Université de Montréal.
-PB was funded by a NSERC Discovery Grant and the Academic Development Fund of the University of Western Ontario.
+PB was funded by an NSERC Discovery Grant and the Academic Development Fund of the University of Western Ontario.
 \newpage